-Protein found to block benefits of vitamin A cancer therapyAugust 14th, 2014 in Cancer /
+Protein found to block benefits of vitamin A cancer therapyAugust 14, 2014 in Medicine & Health / Cancer

 Retinoic acid is a form of vitamin A that is used to treat and help prevent the recurrence of a variety of cancers, but for some patients the drug is not effective.
 The reason for this resistance was unclear until this week when researchers from Virginia Commonwealth University (VCU) Massey Cancer Center demonstrated that a protein known as AEG-1 blocks the effects of retinoic acid in leukemia and liver cancer.
 Because AEG-1 is overexpressed in nearly every cancer, these findings could impact the care of countless cancer patients.

 Details of the study were published this week in the online edition of the journal Cancer Research, a journal of the American Association for Cancer Research.
 The team of scientists led by Devanand Sarkar, M.B.B.S., Ph.D., demonstrated that the protein AEG-1 binds to retinoid X receptors (RXR), which help regulate cell growth and development.
 RXR is typically activated by retinoic acid, but the overexpressed AEG-1 proteins found in cancer cells block these signals and help promote tumor growth.
 Using complex animal models, the researchers showed that blocking the production of AEG-1 allowed retinoic acid to profoundly kill liver cancer cells.